 Dr Salamé is the Dean of the Paris School of International Affairs and Professor of International Relations at Sciences Po in Paris.
 Dr Salamé was a Senior Advisor to the United Nations Secretary-General from 2003 to 2006, and Political Advisor to the United Nations Mission in Iraq in 2003.
 From 2000 to 2003, he was Lebanon’s Minister of Culture, as well as Chairman and Spokesman of the Organisation Committee for the Arab Summit (March 2002) and of the Francophone Summit (October 2002) in Beirut.
 Dr Salamé has been a Member of the HD Centre Board since 2011 and presently sits on the Board of various organisations including the International Crisis Group.
 He is the founding Chairman of the Arab Fund for Arts and Culture (Beirut).

 Mr Steimer has been the Chairman of the Board for the Banque Cantonale Vaudoise since 2002.
-He is also the Chairman of the Foundation Board of the Swiss Finance Institute as well as Vice-Chairman of the Bank Council of the Swiss National Bank and of the Swiss Federal Railways.
+He is also the Chairman of the Foundation Board of the Swiss Finance Institute as well as Vice-Chairman of the Bank Council of the Swiss National Bank.
 From 1983 to 2002, Mr Steimer held various positions with Credit Suisse Group in domestic and international banking including roles as Head, Geneva Region; Member of the Executive Board, Private Banking and Financial Services; and Chief Executive Officer, Private Banking International.
-Mr Steimer has been a Member of the HD Centre’s Board since 2009 and he is also a Member of the Boards of economiesuisse, Avenir Suisse, ACE Ltd, Allreal Holding AG and the Swiss Federal Institute of Technology.
+Mr Steimer has been a Member of HD’s Board since 2009 and he is also a Member of the Boards of economiesuisse, Avenir Suisse, ACE Ltd, Allreal Holding AG and the Swiss Federal Institute of Technology.

 Secretary General of the Council of the European Union and High Representative for the Common Foreign and Security Policy (1999-2009); Secretary General of NATO (1995-1999); Minister for Foreign Affairs of Spain (1992–1995).
 Currently President of ESADE Center for Global Economy and Geopolitics, distinguished Fellow in Foreign Policy at Brookings Institution and member of the Boards of the International Crisis Group, the European Council on Foreign Relations, and Human Rights Watch.